kmuhumed/FoodApp/README.md

 # RecipeRush
 RecipeRush, a web application, empowers users to explore diverse food recipes sourced from various outlets.
 It facilitates viewing detailed ingredient lists and instructions for each recipe, enabling users to compile a personalized collection of their favorite dishes.
 The application further provides the flexibility to adjust serving sizes, automatically updating ingredient quantities accordingly.
-Forkify is crafted using HTML, CSS, and JavaScript, leveraging the Forkify API to seamlessly fetch and display the recipes.
+RecipeRush is crafted using HTML, CSS, and JavaScript, leveraging the Forkify API to seamlessly fetch and display the recipes.

 # Features
 * Search for recipes by keyword or cuisine